hashicorp/terraform-google-terraform-enterprise/examples/shared-vpc/README.md

 ## Features

-This example provisions TFE infrastructure in 3 stages in both the host project and the service project.
-For the sake of simplicity, a single Terraform configuration is used, but in a production setting, these stages should be managed with separate configurations and linked using [Terraform remote state][tf-remote-state].
+This example provisions TFE infrastructure in both the host project and the service project in order to use Shared VPC.

+For the sake of simplicity, a single Terraform configuration is used to invoke modules which represent each stage of the deployment, but in a production setting, these stages should be managed with separate configurations and linked using
+[Terraform remote state][tf-remote-state].

+The different modules invoked in this configuration are described below.

-### Service Accounts
+### Service Account

 The service accounts are created in the service project because they must be available for assignment to compute instances in the